ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.socketio/README.md

 }
 ```

-States change itself very frequently in compare to objects.
+States change itself very frequently in compare to the objects.
 (Normally objects should be changed once by creation and that's all)

 ### Acknowledgment
-Every state has attribute "ack".
+Every state has the attribute "ack".
 It shows the direction of command.
 - If ack=false, it means some other adapter wants to control (write) this variable, so that command will be executed (e.g. light will be switched on).
 - If ack=true, it means that device informs about new value. (e.g. light was switched on manually or motion was detected)

-**Example**: we have some home automation adapter (HAA) that has one lamp connected under address *haa.0.lamp1*.
+**Example**: we have some home automation adapter (HAA) that has one lamp connected under address `haa.0.lamp1`.
-- Lamp can be switched on manually with physical switch or via wifi with he help of HAA.
+- Lamp can be switched on manually with physical switch or via Wi-Fi with the help of HAA.
-- If vis wants to switch the lamp on via wifi it should set the new value with ```{value: true, ack: false}```.
+- If vis wants to switch the lamp on via Wi-Fi it should set the new value with ```{value: true, ack: false}```.
 - When the lamp is switched on it is normally inform HAA about new state and the value should be immediately overwritten with ```{value: true, ack: true}```.
 - If the lamp is switched off manually via physical switch it informs HAA about new state with ```{value: false, ack: true}```.

 ### Quality
-Every data point has attribute **q** - *quality*.
+Every data point has an attribute `q` - *quality*.

 ## Usage
 It is suggested to use example/conn.js for communication.

-After inclusion of conn.js file the global object **servConn** could be used to establish the communication with socketio adapter.
+After inclusion of conn.js file the global object `servConn` could be used to establish the communication with socketio adapter.

-**servConn** object has hollowing methods:
+`servConn` object has hollowing methods:

 ### init
 - function (connOptions, connCallbacks, objectsRequired)

-**connOptions** - is optional parameter:
+`connOptions` - is optional parameter:

 ```
 connOptions = {